RogerHuba/swg_guides_macros/README.md

 - Siymon
     - Many of these scripts are my own, many are taken from the forums, other are taken from my guild discord.
 In addition to scripts there are also walkthroughs different quests.
 This repository focuses primarily on [Infinity](https://www.swginfinity.com), but a lot of this will work on any pre-cu SWG Emulator.

-- This repository was originally cloned from [Sons-Of_Sarlacc](https://github.com/sons-of-sarlacc/macros)
+- This repository was originally cloned from [Sons-Of-Sarlacc](https://github.com/sons-of-sarlacc/macros)

+### Macros
+  - AFK Combat
+  - Auto Invite
+  - Center of Being
+  -

+### Walkthrouhgs
+  - Warren
+  - Jedi
+  -